eakmanrq/sqlframe/blogs/sqlframe_universal_dataframe_api.md

   <img src="images/you_get_pyspark_api.gif" alt="There is more" width="800"/>
 </div>

-SQLFrame currently supports BigQuery, DuckDB, and PostgreSQL, with Redshift, Snowflake, Spark, and Trino in development.
+SQLFrame currently supports [BigQuery](https://sqlframe.readthedocs.io/en/stable/bigquery/), [DuckDB](https://sqlframe.readthedocs.io/en/stable/duckdb/), and [Postgres](https://sqlframe.readthedocs.io/en/stable/postgres/), with Redshift, Snowflake, Spark, and Trino in development.
-For those interested in experimenting with SQL generation for other engines, the "StandaloneSession" provides a flexible testing ground.
+For those interested in experimenting with SQL generation for other engines, the [StandaloneSession](https://sqlframe.readthedocs.io/en/stable/standalone/) provides a flexible testing ground.

-Follow the simple setup guide to begin integrating SQLFrame into your projects today!
+Checkout the [README](https://github.com/eakmanrq/sqlframe) for more information on how to get started with SQLFrame!